 Configure MCP Server Authentication

-The Setup tab on an MCP server edit page controls how Willow authenticates to the upstream MCP server on behalf of users.
-The right mode depends on what the server expects: organization-level OAuth tokens, per-user API keys, forwarded SSO credentials, or nothing at all.
+The Setup tab on an MCP server edit page controls how Willow authenticates to the upstream MCP server on behalf of the caller.
 Choose it before syncing tools.
 Authentication errors during a tool test almost always trace back to a mismatched or missing auth configuration.

 Prerequisites